Fxztam/FormsFileWatcherPJC/README.md

 # FormsFileWatcherPJC
-Oracle Forms File Watcher Service - Pluggable Java Component (PJC)
+The Oracle Forms File Watcher PJC (Pluggable Java Component) is a multi tasking driven PJC Service for Oracle Forms.

 ## Installing
 After download you can use the *FormsFileWatcherPJC.jar* and have to follow the signing with a certificate from a Trusted Sercurity Authority.